lsst/LDM-151/index.rst

 coordinate system (“sky map”; :ref:`alg_skymap`) and coadd the pixels.
 The warped images will be kept in memory.
-Using those images, multiple coadds will be created, each consisting of a subset of input images defined explicitly by the operator or algoritmically by quality cuts.
+Using those images, multiple coadds will be created, each consisting of a subset of input images defined explicitly by the operator or algorithmically by quality cuts.

 Production of multi-band coadds will be supported by implementing the Szalay, Connolly, Szokoly (1999) algorithm.